miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 ## Building Self-Learning AI Straw Houses: An Introduction

 Surveying the landscape for the straw houses!
-We need an intro page&#151; a page with no rabbit hole potential.
+We need an intro page— a page with no rabbit hole potential.
 A page where I just use the principles of FastHTML, mostly with the `Card()` element to introduce and lay out the look of everything to follow, along with the whole elevator pitch of the self-learning AI infused into the system.
 Not so much self-learning, as learning off of you, the dear user, as you use the software it's built into.
-The actual effect of that is very short tern&#151;only until the next file-save/auto-load rebuild at which time the whole running AI instance gets destroyed and freshly re-instantiated and blip-trained on its JSON API-syntax using the system prompt.
+The actual effect of that is very short tern—only until the next file-save/auto-load rebuild at which time the whole running AI instance gets destroyed and freshly re-instantiated and blip-trained on its JSON API-syntax using the system prompt.
 It gives me the chills just thinking about it.
 I'm using gemma:2b right now for